Tidal response from scattering and the role of analytic continuation

 Note that in deriving the above results for the response function~\eqref{eq:responsefunction}, there was no need to assume any analytic continuation in $\ell$ or $\dhat$, except for the fact that the finite part must be obtained using some regulator.

-The values of the coefficients $C_{\ell }^{ \rm in/ out}$ depend on the detailed internal structure properties of body $m$ and cannot be determined within the effective description.
+The values of the coefficients $C_{\ell }^{ \rm in/ out}$ depend on the detailed internal structure properties of the body $m$ and cannot be determined within the effective description.
 Instead, they must be computed from the full description of relativistic perturbations to the compact object under consideration.
 In the next subsection, we specialize to the body being a nonrotating black hole and perform this perturbation-theory calculation.